Where to get a free eye exam and glasses

 According to Optometry Cares - The AOA Foundation, InfantSEE is just the first step to ensuring healthy eyes and clear vision for children.
 Parents should also schedule routine eye exams for children when their kids reach age 3.
 Kids should have their eyes examined again before they begin school and every two years thereafter, unless otherwise directed by their eye doctor, AOA says.

 The InfantSEE program was developed in partnership with The Vision Care Institute, a Johnson & Johnson company.
 To learn more about InfantSEE and to find a participating optometrist, visit the InfantSEE website.

-Children’s Eye Exams Covered by Medicaid
+Children’s eye exams covered by Medicaid

 Children’s Health Insurance Program (CHIP)

-To find out if your children are eligible for CHIP or Medicaid coverage, call 1-877 KIDS NOW (1-877-543-7669) or visit this website.
+In most states, children enrolled in the program are eligible for free eye exams.
+To find out if your children are eligible for CHIP or Medicaid coverage, visit the CHIP/Children’s Medicaid website.

-EyeCare America, a public service program of the Foundation of the American Academy of Ophthalmology, provides free eye exams for qualifying seniors.
+EyeCare America is a public service program of the Foundation of the American Academy of Ophthalmology.
+It provides free eye exams for qualifying seniors.

 Lions Clubs International provides financial assistance to individuals for eye care through its local clubs.
 You can find a local Lions Club by using the “club locator” feature on the organization’s website.

-Eye Exams Covered by Medicare
+Eye exams covered by Medicare